theupdateframework/python-tuf/tuf/README.md

 repository.targets.remove_target("path/to/repository/targets/file3.txt")

 # repository.write() creates any new metadata files, updates those that have changed, and any that
-# need updating to make a new "release" (new release.json and timestamp.json).
+# need updating to make a new "snapshot" (new snapshot.json and timestamp.json).
 repository.write()
 ```